wikip-co/wikip.co/site/source/_posts/Child Development/Pediatric Care/ear-infections.md

 #### Antibiotic Therapy

+- Antibiotics are not often used to treat middle ear infections, as they are often caused by a virus.[^6]
+  - Antibiotics do not treat viruses.[^6]
+  - In very young or very unwell children, the GP may prescribe a short course of antibiotics if there's risk of bacterial infection.[^6]
 - Episodes of acute otitis media are often self-limiting and resolve without treatment. [^3]
 - Antibiotics are regularly prescribed because, if persistent, this type of ear infection can develop into chronic ear disease that may lead to: [^3]
   - Perforation of the tympanic membrane